groupe-sii/clea-cli/docs/generate/component.md

-# akg generate component [name]
+# clea generate component [name]

-> Ajout d'un nouveau composant au module parent le plus proche
+> Generate a new component in the closest parent moduel

 ## Structure

-La structure générée est la suivante:
+The generated structure is as followed:

 <pre>
 ├── my-new-component/